N. G. Ranga: Early life

-Ranga was born in Nidubrolu village in Guntur district of Andhra Pradesh to a Kamma family.
+Ranga was born in Nidubrolu village in Guntur district of Andhra Pradesh.
 He went to school in his native village, and graduated from the Andhra-Christian College, Guntur.
 He received a BLitt degree in Economics from the University of Oxford in 1926.
 Upon his return to India, he started teaching as a professor of economics at Pachaiyappa's College, Madras (Chennai).

 In Oxford, Ranga was influenced by the works of H. G. Wells, Sydney Webb, Bertrand Russell, and John Stuart Mill.
 Initially attracted to guild socialism in Europe, the progress of the USSR would turn him into a Marxist.
 Later, the Stalinist oppression of peasants and forced collectivization in the 1930s drove Ranga away from the Marxist fold.

 Ranga met Mahatma Gandhi in Madras and was so impressed that he joined the civil disobedience movement in 1929.
 He became part of mainstream politics with his entry in the central assembly in 1930.
 He opposed the Simon Commission report and participated in the first Round Table Conference in London.

 Based on methodology of the British Labour Party's political school, he went on to establish similar schools in Andhra to turn peasants into politically conscious citizens.
 The first Andhra Farmers’ School was opened in 1934 at his native village Nidubrolu.